Data Centers in Rochester

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps There are no direct public cloud on-ramps within Rochester as of September 2025.
-Businesses connect to cloud providers like AWS, Google Cloud, and Microsoft Azure through private network connections to the nearest major hubs, primarily Chicago.
+Direct Cloud On-Ramps: There are no direct cloud on-ramps in Rochester as of September 2025.
+Businesses connect to cloud providers like AWS, Google Cloud (GCP), and Microsoft Azure through network extensions to the primary regional hub in Minneapolis.

-Internet Exchange Points (IXPs) Public peering is not a feature of the Rochester market.
-Most traffic exchange is handled privately or routed through the MICE internet exchange in Minneapolis to achieve low-latency connections across the Upper Midwest.
+Internet Exchange Points (IXPs): Public peering is not a feature of the Rochester market.
+The majority of peering is conducted privately or routed through the MICE internet exchange in Minneapolis to achieve efficient traffic exchange.

 Power Analysis